Direct Preference Optimization (DPO) for AI models: towards smarter AI

 Methodology and applications of DPO

 The DPO methodology is based on the collection and use of human preference data to optimize the parameters of AI systems.
 Concretely, this involves collecting explicit judgments from users about different model outputs and using these judgments to adjust the models in order to better meet human expectations.
+The preference dataset is typically stored in jsonl format, with each entry containing fields such as input, preferred_output, and non_preferred_output.

 This approach can be applied to a multitude of areas.
 For example, in the healthcare sector, DPO can improve AI systems that diagnose diseases or suggest personalized treatments.
 In finance, it can optimize the AI systems involved in investment decision-making, taking into account the specific preferences of investors.
+The Bradley-Terry model is often used in DPO research to model probabilistic human preferences and compare different outputs.

 What is the importance of data annotation in DPOs?